yomugames/junon/README.md

         cd ~/junon
         npm install

 4. Setup database using the command below.
 It is assumed that your mysql user is 'root' with empty password.
-To override this, define `JUNON_DB_USER` and `JUNON_DB_PASS` environment variable.
-For example
+To override this, define `JUNON_DB_USER` and `JUNON_DB_PASS` in a .env file, or in the /packages/junon-common/db/config.js file.

         npm run db:setup